Alternative Breaks Program

 Commitment

-Alternative Weekend trips: 3-4 days in November (volunteer applications open end of August with a priority deadline of end of October – after priority deadline, applications are accepted on a rolling basis)
+Alternative Weekend trips: 3-4 days in November (volunteer applications open early September with a priority deadline of early October – after priority deadline, applications are accepted on a rolling basis)

-Alternative Spring Break trips: entire Spring Break in March (volunteer applications open end of August with a priority deadline of end of October – after priority deadline, applications are accepted on a rolling basis)
+Alternative Spring Break trips: entire Spring Break in March (volunteer applications open early September with a priority deadline near the end of October – after priority deadline, applications are accepted on a rolling basis)

 Alternative Breaks offers Northeastern students the chance to participate in weekend and weeklong service and learning experiences.
 Students volunteer with community organizations – in the United States and around the world – that address critical social issues, such as affordable housing, environmental conservation, youth education, and sustainable agriculture.
 Through meaningful action, reflection, and education, our volunteers explore new places and cultures, work with people from different communities, and build problem-solving and leadership skills for the future.